UniMath/agda-unimath/src/foundation/type-arithmetic-natural-numbers.lagda.md

-# Type arithmetic with the booleans
+# Type arithmetic with natural numbers

 ```agda
 module foundation.type-arithmetic-natural-numbers where